 Students who need special accommodations in class, as provided for by the American Disabilities Act, should arrange a confidential meeting with the instructor during office hours the first week of classes - or as soon as possible if accommodations are needed immediately.
-You must bring a copy of your Accommodation Memo and an Instructor Verification Form to the meeting.
-If you do not have these forms but need accommodations, make an appointment with the
+If you have a conflict with my office hours, an alternate time can be arranged.
+To set up this meeting, please contact me